 During harsh conditions, the large, rod-shaped bacteria that cause anthrax develop into spores that can be released into the air and inhaled.
-Inhaled spores are swept into the trachea, which divides, or branches, into the bronchi.
+Inhaled spores are swept into the trachea, which divides into the bronchus.
 Because of their small size, the spores are carried into smaller and smaller bronchioles, eventually reaching the tiny alveolar sacs of the lungs.

 Within a few days after the initial exposure, cold-like symptoms including fever, cough, aches, and general malaise develop.
 Although some people experience a brief recovery, this is followed by a rapid onset of more serious symptoms.
 During this time, sores develop in the lung tissue where the bacteria first entered the body, and fluid builds up within the chest cavity.
 This produces bleeding and swelling and restricts breathing.